omegaml/omegaml/docs/source/admin/architecture.rst

   is a great additition to any Python-based data science workflow.
-However, very much like Apache Spark, Dask Distributed also does not provide an integration API nor does it provide persistent storage, neither for data nor for models. omegaml provides a runtime implementation that integrates directly with a Dask Distributed cluster, making it easy and straight forward to use its power while keeping the advantage of omegaml's API and flexibility.
+However, very much like Apache Spark, Dask Distributed also does not provide an integration API nor does it provide persistent storage, neither for data nor for models. omega|ml provides a runtime implementation that integrates directly with a Dask Distributed cluster, making it easy and straight forward to use its power while keeping the advantage of omegaml's API and flexibility.